jcsia87/assurity/README.md

 # Assurity Test

 This is my attempt to solve the Assurity coding challenge to test the api response of one of its endpoints.
-This uses the bare minimum tools to get the test up and running.
-It is very readable
+This uses a bare minimum set of tools to get the test up and running.
+It is very readable and easy to modify.

 ## Getting Started